cisco/mindmeld/source/quickstart/04_define_the_dialogue_handlers.rst

 For most use cases, the procedures described in this section suffice to configure the dialogue manager, which you need not deal with directly.

-MindMeld Workbench provides advanced capabilities for dialogue state tracking, beginning with a flexible syntax for defining rules and patterns for mapping requests to dialogue states.
-And because Workbench is fully extensible, you can supplement MindMeld's built-in pattern matching capabilities with whatever custom logic you need.
+MindMeld provides advanced capabilities for dialogue state tracking, beginning with a flexible syntax for defining rules and patterns for mapping requests to dialogue states.
+And because MindMeld is fully extensible, you can supplement MindMeld's built-in pattern matching capabilities with whatever custom logic you need.

 Specify the Superset of Dialogue States
 ---------------------------------------